-Gregory L. Finch is an associate in Bouhan Falligant LLP’s litigation group, focusing his practice primarily in medical malpractice and professional liability, nursing home and long-term care, transportation and logistics, and products liability.
+Gregory L. Finch is a partner in Bouhan Falligant LLP’s litigation group, focusing his practice primarily in medical malpractice and professional liability, nursing home and long-term care, transportation and logistics, and products liability.
 Greg is also a member of the transportation group’s Emergency Response Team, conducting on-scene accident investigation.
 Originally from Crestwood, Kentucky, Greg is a member of the State Bars of Georgia, Indiana, and Kentucky and is admitted to practice in the state courts of each state.
 Greg is also admitted to practice in the U.S. District Court for the Eastern and Western Districts of Kentucky, the Southern District of Indiana, and the Middle and Southern Districts of Georgia.

 Prior to joining the firm in January 2019, Greg practiced with a national civil defense firm.
 Greg has successfully defended local, regional, and national clients in matters involving medical and dental malpractice, long-term care defense, employment disputes, and matters involving premises liability, products liability, Constitutional violations, personal injury, and transportation and logistics.
 Greg has successfully briefed and argued summary judgment motions, motions to dismiss, motions for reconsideration, Daubert motions, motions to compel, and has handled numerous other hearings before courts in Georgia, Indiana, and Kentucky.
 Greg has also successfully represented clients before State licensure boards, Medical Review Panels, and at arbitration.